Frank Fitzgerald: Politics

 Fitzgerald's son, John Warner Fitzgerald, was a Michigan State Senator and Michigan Supreme Court Justice.
-Fitzgerald's grandson, Frank M. Fitzgerald, served in the Michigan State House of Representatives between 1986-1998.
+Fitzgerald's grandson, Frank M. Fitzgerald, served in the Michigan State House of Representatives between 1986 and 1998.
 Fitzgerald's great-grandson, John W. Fitzgerald, is a Democratic State Representative for the 83rd Michigan House District, which includes portions of the City of Grand Rapids and the City of Wyoming.

 Non-consecutive election and death

 Fitzgerald defeated Murphy in 1938, and joined John S. Barry as the only two people to serve non-consecutive terms as Governor of Michigan.
-He suffered a heart attack after battling the flu and died in Grand Ledge at the age of fifty-four, only two and a half months after retaking office.
+He suffered a heart attack after battling the flu and died in office, in Grand Ledge, on March 16, 1939, aged 54.
 Fitzgerald was the only Michigan governor to die in office and was succeeded by Lieutenant Governor Luren Dickinson.
+He was also one of only four governors to lie in state in the Capitol Building.

-Fizgerald was a member of Freemasons, Eagles, Shriners, Knights of Pythias, Knights of the Maccabees and Odd Fellows.
+Fizgerald was a member of the Freemasons, Fraternal Order of Eagles, Shriners, Knights of Pythias, Knights of the Maccabees and Odd Fellows.
 He is interred at Oakwood Cemetery in Grand Ledge, Michigan.
-In the city of Warren, Michigan, Fitzgerald High School was named in honor of the former governor on Ryan Rd.
+In the city of Warren, Fitzgerald High School was named in honor of the former governor on Ryan Road.